So you want to go to Everest Base Camp and want to know how much it will cost?

 The benefits of booking a package trekking tour to Everest Base Camp is that everything is taken care of for you.
 Accommodation will be booked ahead, meals will be paid for and arranged.
 You should get to meet your guide beforehand.
 You won't be in a group with others.

 The negatives are that you'll still be paying a premium for this and many agencies will try to make out that your accommodation will be top rate.
 The reality is there's a strong chance it will be pretty standard.
+Likewise, prices are better for couples than for a solo trekker.

 Easy to see prices